 This is a multicenter retrospective hospital record review of sickle cell crisis hospitalizations as defined by ICD-10 codes (D57.1-4), from January 2016 through December 2019, examining inpatient medication administration records and length of stay among admitted adults aged 18–65 years.
 Patient controlled analgesia orders using morphine, hydromorphone, fentanyl and/or merperidine at any point of an admission (n=188) were compared to admissions without any patient-controlled analgesia orders (n=2,159).
 The primary end point was hospital length of stay in days.
 A secondary analysis examining patients with or without greater than four admissions was also conducted.

-The 1,675 patients who met criteria comprised 2,347 sickle cell hospitalization during the four years examined.
+The 1,675 patients who met criteria comprised 2,347 sickle cell hospitalizations during the four years examined.
 Of those admissions, 188 had at least one patient-controlled analgesic documented in their chart and had an average length of stay of 4.54 days (SD 3.34).
 The 2,159 admissions without any patient-controlled analgesia had an average length of stay of 5.74 days (SD 4.64).
 The difference of 1.2 days between the groups was statistically significant (p≤0.0001) using a Wilcoxon signed-rank test.

 Among patients with sickle cell crises who required inpatient hospitalizations, the use of patient-controlled analgesia demonstrated a statistically significant reduction of 1.2 days in their total length of stay.
 These findings support potentially changing hospital protocols to increase patient-controlled analgesia utilization.

 Figure 1 replaced with a label correction.
 The label was redundant with the figure legend and referred to reference color in graph as red instead of orange.
+10/27/2021: Corresponding author email updated.

 Prestia, Brett M.; Ramzan, Talha; Waldron, Catherine; Malik, Ameer; Pallay, Robert M.; Murbach, Candace R.; Flynn, Mike; Shaw, Eric PhD; Kutlar, Abdullah; and Lowe, Daniel